QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/OYE_stall.rst

 OYE Dynamic Stall Model
 =======================

 In QBlade dynamic stall may be modeled in unsteady :doc:`../lifting_line/lifting_line` or :doc:`../bem/bem` simulations by using the dynamic stall model proposed by Oye :footcite:`Oye1991`.
 It should be noted that this model only captures the dynamics of separated flow.
 The additional attached flow dynamics due to airfoil wake memory effects are captured intrinsically by the :doc:`../lifting_line/lifting_line` model.
-Currently, QBlades does not have an adapted dynamic stall model that captures the attached flow dynamics for simulations using the :doc:`../bem/bem`.
+In its implementation in QBlade the Oye dynamic stall model is only applied within the angle of attack range of -50° to 50°.

 In Oye's work the dynamic stall is modeled with th help of a separation function :math:`f`.
 It is used to calculate the dynamic lift :math:`Cl_{dyn}` in the following way: